Identifying Weight-Variant Latent Causal Models: Identifiable Causal Representations with Weight-variant Linear Gaussian Models

-The above theorem has shown that the latent causal variables can be identified up to trivial permutation and linear scaling.
-With this result, the identifiability of causal structure in \textit{latent space} reduces to the identifiability of the causal structure in \textit{observed space}.
-With the help of recent progress in causal discovery from heterogeneous data \citep{CDNOD_20}, the following corollary shows that the causal structure among latent variables $\mathbf{z}$ is also identifiable up to the Markov equivalence class.
+\paragraph{Identifiability of Causal Structures among Latent Variables} Theorem \ref{theory1} has shown that latent causal variables can be identified up to trivial permutation and linear scaling.
+With this result, the identifiability of causal structure in the \textit{latent space} reduces to the identifiability of the causal structure in the \textit{observational space}.
+Denote by $G_{\mathbf{z}}^u$ the causal graph over latent variables $\mathbf{z}$ when $\mathbf{u}=u$, and let $G_{\mathbf{z}}^{\text{union}} = \cup_u G_{\mathbf{z}}^u$ be the union of causal graphs across different values of $\mathbf{u}$.
+Similarly, we define $G_{\mathbf{z} \cup \mathbf{u}}^{\text{union}}$ to be the union of causal graphs over $\mathbf{z} \cup \mathbf{u}$.
+With the help of recent progress in causal discovery from heterogeneous data \citep{CDNOD_20}, the following corollary shows that the causal structure among latent variables $\mathbf{z}$ is identifiable up to the Markov equivalence class of $G_{\mathbf{z}}^{\text{union}}$.
 Moreover, although there exists scaling indeterminacy for the recovered latent variables as stated in Theorem \ref{theory1}, it does not affect the identifiability of the causal structure.